 By Anna Sekula Posted November 22, 2011, 10:24 AM EST

-NEW YORK After a successful first run last year, the Association of American Publishers' Young to Publishing Group partnered with the National Book Foundation to bring back its House Party on Wednesday, November 16.
+After a successful first run last year, the Association of American Publishers' Young to Publishing Group partnered with the National Book Foundation to bring back its House Party on Wednesday, November 16.
 The association conceived the event as the junior literary crowd's place to hang out during the prestigious National Book Awards.

 To beef up the evening affair, the planning committee, led by Young to Publishing Group chair Kate Childs, moved the gathering from Random House's Midtown office to TriBeCa bar and lounge M1-5.
 Childs also secured new sponsors to expand the raffle prizes and added an online auction.